Gender Disparities Amidst the Climate Crisis, Women Hit With Calamities

 Gendered Impact, Global Crisis: Amplifying Women’s Voices in Climate Change

-To shed light on these intricate connections between gender and climate change, CNN collaborated with seven women photojournalists across the Global South.
+To shed light on these intricate connections between gender and climate change, collaboration with seven women photojournalists across the Global South.

 Gender Equity And Environmental Sustainability (Credits: Lars Leetaru)